What Nancy Reagan & The Notion Of Power Dressing Mean For Fashion Today

 Advertisement

-Her choice to, more often than not, wear the color red, reflected this notion.
+Her choice to, more often than not, wear the colour red, reflected this notion.
 "I like red," she told W magazine in 2007.
 "It's a picker-upper."
-But the "Reagan Red," as it became famously known, superseded its typical connotations, and instead became recognized as a symbol of her (often-criticized) conservative views; particularly those "anti-feminist" suggestions that a woman should choose to support her husband, rather than create a career of her own.
+But the "Reagan Red," as it became famously known, superseded its typical connotations, and instead became recognised as a symbol of her (often-criticised) conservative views; particularly those "anti-feminist" suggestions that a woman should choose to support her husband, rather than create a career of her own.

 It's that notion that holds true today; and not just because Reagan's passing has us looking backwards.
 This past week in Paris, runways, almost too coincidentally, have been showing revisions of these decades-old trends.
 The '80s' conspicuous consumption-type clothing have made a resurgence in the fall 2016 collections, with Balmain's four-digit crystal dresses; Lanvin's wide-breasted plaid blazers; Isabel Marant's blend of a one-shouldered silhouette and lamé; Balenciaga's exaggerated suits that only flatter the supper-skinny.
 Power dressing, in whatever sense you choose to interpret it, has returned.
 And what it stands for (both in Reagan's era and today) couldn't be more relevant.